jony741/PHP-Array-Colllection/README.md

 ```

 ### `keyBy()`
 The keyBy method keys the data array by the given key.
-If multiple items have the same key, only the last one will appear in the new collection:
+If multiple items have the same key, only the last one will appear in the new dara array:
 ```$xslt
 $make_data = make_data([
     ['product_id' => 'prod-100', 'name' => 'Desk'],